jakobjassmann/ecodes-dk-lidar/README.md

 __*NOTE: This repository is currently under development.*__

 ## General notes
-The processing was carried out with OPALS, Python 2.7 (as distributed with OPALS), GDAL 2.2.4 (from OSgeo4W64) on Windows 10.
+The processing was carried out with OPALS 2.3.2.0, Python 2.7 (as distributed with OPALS), GDAL 2.2.4 (from OSgeo4W64) on Windows 10.

 ## Repository Structure
 ```